 - Magento, Prestashop, and Shopify are prominent in the European market.

-- Most small ecommerce store owners in the USA prefer Wix, Weebly and other easy web-builder platforms for hosting ecommerce stores
+- Most small ecommerce store owners in the USA prefer Wix, Weebly and other easy web-builder platforms for hosting ecommerce stores like Shopify or 3dcart.

 A common trend is a general move toward custom ecommerce management solutions for hosting ecommerce stores.
 Small store owners appear to prefer website-builder based solutions because of ease of use of these platforms.
 In contrast, large stores prefer open source frameworks because of customizability and flexibility of the platform and hosting solutions.